thecapacity/a130/pages/policy.md

 To ensure proper safeguards, agencies shall:

- a) Ensure the CIO designates a senior agency information security officer to develop and maintain an agency-wide information security program in accordance with the Federal Information Security Modernization Act of 2014;
+ a) Ensure the CIO designates a senior agency information security officer (SAISO) to develop and maintain an agency-wide information security program in accordance with the Federal Information Security Modernization Act of 2014;

  b) Ensure that information is protected commensurate with the risk that would result from unauthorized access, use, disclosure, disruption, modification, or destruction of such information;